 The Health and Safety (First Aid) Regulations 1981 require employers to provide suitable first aid equipment, training, facilities and personnel to enable first aid to be given to employees if they are injured or become ill at work.

 Under new arrangements, the employer now has an option to train prospective first aiders on either:

-Emergency First Aid at Work (EFAW), requiring 6 hours tuition or First Aid at Work (FAW), requiring 18 hours tuition.
+Emergency First Aid at Work (EFAW) training requires 6 hours of tuition.
+First Aid at Work (FAW) training requires 18 hours of tuition.

 The Emergency First Aid at work course will enable candidates to: